 Food on the Move: Removing the Unknown with Order Metrics Screens

 Have you ever been to an airport and thought to yourself, “I want a decent restaurant meal before my flight, but not sure if I have the time?”

 I do a lot of traveling, and I’m always wondering where to get food on the move based on my boarding time.
 A “grab & go” operation wins typically, as I can be sure to get something at least.
 My dining experience is usually short and to the point, involving finding a quick place to sit, lunch in lap, eating as quickly as possible.
 That’s the way it is right — or is it?

 What Is a Restaurant Metrics Screen?

-There are solutions that can show prospective guests exactly how long food is taking, on a screen outside the restaurant.
+Some solutions can show prospective guests exactly how long food is taking on a screen outside the restaurant.
 These innovations enable guests to make an informed choice on whether they have time to dine in the restaurant based on their flight.

 - By presenting this information, the restaurant stands to gain more customers, confident they have time to dine.

 - Those guests have a better, more relaxing pre-flight experience.

 This technology presents new opportunities for operations like airports, where guests are time-poor.
 These screens operate by using kitchen display technology, which records how long each meal takes to prepare in the kitchen.
 Since it displays the data out on a screen in front of the restaurant, guests can decide before they even enter.

 What if the service time is high?
 Won’t that put new guests off and negatively impact your business?
-Yes, it could, but it’s not nearly as bad as the hit your reputation will take if you allowing the guest to sit down under a false promise and serve them late.
+Yes, it could, but it’s not nearly as bad as the hit your reputation will take if you allow the guest to sit down under a false promise and serve them late.

 Restaurant Wait Times

 The key is to make the service times as low as possible and the choice easy for the consumer.
 There are plenty of hints and tricks that restaurants use to ensure this.